dsolesvik/library/docs/foundations/radiotelephony/general.md

 # 2. General Procedures and Phraseology
 ## 2.1 Establishment and continuation of communications
 ### 2.1.1 Initial Contact
+1. **Identification During Initial Contact**
-During initial contact, aircraft should identify themselves with the full callsign as well as the callsign of the station being addressed.
+   Aircraft should identify themselves using their full callsign along with the callsign of the station being addressed.

+2. **Responsibility for Establishing Communication**
-The responsibility of establishing communication rests with the station with a message to transmit.
+   The responsibility for initiating communication lies with the station that has a message to transmit.

+3. **Response Protocols**
-When responding to a transmission the phrase “GO AHEAD” shall not be used.
-The use of the calling station’s callsign and the receiving station’s callsign is considered an invitation to proceed with the message.
-In addition, the phrase “PASS YOUR MESSAGE” may also be used.
+   - Avoid using the phrase “GO AHEAD” when responding to a transmission.
+   - Instead, use the callsign of the calling station and the receiving station’s callsign to invite the transmission of the message.
+   - Alternatively, the phrase “PASS YOUR MESSAGE” may also be used as an appropriate response.

 !!! example
     **Pilot**: "DUBAI TOWER, EMIRATES 201"